April 14, 2026

 Reverse Engineering: Read the Machine

-Reverse engineering challenges ask you to analyze a compiled program -- without any source code -- and figure out what it does.
+Reverse engineering asks you to analyze a compiled program, with no source code, and figure out what it does.
 Usually that means finding a secret string, reconstructing a transformation, or understanding a custom algorithm.
-The goal is almost always to recover a flag that the program is hiding.
+The goal is almost always to recover a flag the program is hiding.

-The category name sounds intimidating, and a lot of newcomers skip it entirely.
-That is a mistake. picoCTF reverse engineering challenges are designed to be approachable, and many of the beginner ones can be solved without reading a single assembly instruction.
-You do not need to understand every line of machine code.
+The name sounds intimidating, and a lot of newcomers skip the category entirely.
+That is a mistake. picoCTF reverse engineering is designed to be approachable, and many beginner challenges fall without reading a single line of assembly.
+You do not need to understand every instruction.
 You need to understand enough to find the flag.

-Think of RE as three levels of depth.
-At the surface level, tools like strings and ltrace let you extract readable text and watch library calls without touching any disassembly at all.
-In the middle, a decompiler like Ghidra converts binary code back into readable C-like pseudocode.
-At the deep end, you read raw assembly -- but you rarely need to go there in picoCTF.
+Think of it as three levels of depth.
+At the surface, strings and ltrace pull readable text and watch library calls without touching any disassembly.
+In the middle, a decompiler like Ghidra turns binary code back into readable C-like pseudocode.
+At the deep end you read raw assembly, but you rarely need to go there in picoCTF.

 The RE methodology

-1. Run file to identify what you are dealing with -- ELF executable, Windows PE, Python bytecode, or something else entirely.
+1. Run file to identify what you have: an ELF executable, a Windows PE, Python bytecode, or something else.

 2. Run strings and grep for "pico".
 A surprising number of beginner challenges hide the flag in plain text inside the binary.

 3. Run ltrace to trace library calls.
-If the program calls strcmp to compare your input against a hardcoded string, ltrace will print both sides of the comparison right in your terminal.
+If the program calls strcmp to compare your input against a hardcoded string, ltrace prints both sides of the comparison right in your terminal.

 4. Run strace to trace system calls.
-Useful when a program is reading files or making network connections you did not expect.
+Useful when a program reads files or makes connections you did not expect.

-5. If none of the above gives you the flag, load the binary into Ghidra for full decompilation.
+5. If none of that gives up the flag, load the binary into Ghidra for full decompilation.

 file program